solson/reggie/README.md

 You can only use as many exclamation marks as the `@max_bangs` instance variable in `reggie.rb`, which is 3 by default.

-If you don't use any `!`s and reggie cannot match your regex to the previous line, it will try to match against your previous lines from most recent to earliest as if you had attempted `!s`, `!!s`, ..., until you got a match.
+If you don't use any exclamation marks and reggie cannot match your regex to the previous line, it will try to match against your previous lines from most recent to earliest as if you had attempted `!s`, `!!s`, ..., until you got a match.
 This is also limited by the `@max_bangs` instance variable.

 ``` irc
 <scott> This is a tset.